 This includes the paid engine of growth.
 Growth engines (a concept that Eric Reis talks about in his book “The Lean Startup” are drivers of growth.
 Choosing an engine would determine the kind of growth you expect from your startup.

-The paid engine of growth is relevant in the awareness stage as through that you are buying and attracting relevant leads.
+The paid engine of growth is relevant in the awareness stage as though that you are buying and attracting relevant leads.
 These include –

 - Paid ads on social media, google display ads, or search ads that help in ensuring the top of the mind presence